 “Search for the night of Qadr in the odd nights of the last ten days of Ramadan.”
 [Sahih Bukhari, Book 32, Hadith 234]

-If you continue in good deeds, fasting, prayer, you will be sure to catch the night of power which is better than a thousand months:
+If you continue in good deeds, fasting, and prayer, you will be sure to catch the night of power, which is better than a thousand months:

 “Verily, We have sent it (this Qur’an) down in the night of Al-Qadr (Decree).
 And what will make you know what the night of Al-Qadr (Decree) is?
 The night of Al-Qadr (Decree) is better than a thousand months (i.e. worshipping Allah SWT in that night is better than worshipping Him a thousand months, (i.e. 83 years and 4 months).
 Therein descend the angels and the Ruh [Jibril (Gabril)] by Allah SWT’s Permission with all Decrees, (All that night), there is Peace (and Goodness from Allah SWT to HIS believing slaves) until the appearance of dawn” [Quran, Surah Qadar, 97:1-5].

 Give More in Time and Charity